Westminster Conference 1559

 The Westminster Conference of 1559 was a religious disputation held early in the reign of Elizabeth I of England.
-Although the proceedings themselves were perfunctory, the outcome shaped the Elizabethan religious settlement.
+Although the proceedings themselves were perfunctory, the outcome shaped the Elizabethan religious settlement and resulted in the authorisation of the 1559 Book of Common Prayer.

 Participants

 The participants were nine leading Catholic churchmen, including five bishops, and nine prominent Protestant reformers of the Church of England.